Why Perimenopause Causes Anxiety and How to Find Relief

 • Support overall emotional balance

-Relief Elixir for Daytime Anxiety Moments
+Relief Elixir for Daytime Anxiety

 At Opal & Joy, we understand the unique challenges of perimenopause and how CBD may be an effective ally for anxiety relief.
 Our organically-certified Relief Elixir CBD Oil is specifically designed to support women during this transition by interacting with the body's endocannabinoid system.